AIStorageDepot

 Step 3 — Use it

-Your prompts are now in your editor.
-Type / and you'll see them, grouped under aistoragedepot:.
-Pick your prompt and it walks you through the [fields] — type values right after the command, and the AI fills in anything you leave out.
+Back in the app, click the / button on the items you want as commands — that's your slash menu, and it's yours alone.
+In your editor, type / and you'll see them, grouped under aisd:.
+Pick a prompt and it walks you through the [fields] — type values right after the command; the AI asks you for any required field you leave out and works around the rest.

 Prefer plain language?
 You don't even need the slash command — just ask your agent to "use my cold-outreach prompt," and it fetches it live over MCP.